Mvwestbury/Iterative_mapping/README.md

 - aITE_mapper_recal.sh utilises the parameters -n 0.001 -o 2 but with the addition of recalibrating the quality scores at the ends of reads showing aDNA damage using mapdamage

-All can be run relatively similarly with the following variable
+All can be run relatively similarly and produce a final consensus called prefix_final.fa.gz

 ## MITObim